augustweinbren/InstagramMinimal/README.md

 # Instagram Minimal Extension

-The Instagram Minimal Extension is a Chrome extension designed to remove the `<main>` section of the Instagram website, allowing users to focus on posting without distractions from the feed.
+The Instagram Minimal Extension is a Chrome extension designed to remove the `<main>` section of the Instagram website, allowing users to focus on posting and messaging on Instagram without distractions from the feed.
 This extension uses JavaScript and a `MutationObserver` to dynamically remove specified elements.

 ## Installation